 Questions to Ask Yourself When Deciding Between a Lumpectomy or Mastectomy

-If both a lumpectomy or mastectomy are an option for you, the decision relies solely on what you feel is the best course of action for you.
+If a lumpectomy and a mastectomy are both options for you, the decision relies on what you feel is the best course of action for you.
 We’ve included just a few questions you can ask yourself to help you decide.

-- How worried you are about recurrence?
+- How worried are you about recurrence?
 For some women, the fear of breast cancer recurrence is a strong deciding factor.
-If you know that having a mastectomy would help you worry less, then it may be the better option for you.
+If you know that having a mastectomy would help you worry less, then that may be a legitimate factor in your decision.
+However, the survival rate is about the same.

 - Do you want to avoid painful recoveries?
 A lumpectomy does not guarantee your recovery will be less painful, but it’s associated with shorter and easier recovery times.
 Many women find that recovery following a mastectomy is longer and involves more pain due to the more extensive nature.